s-archer/reference-architectures/dns/readme.md

 This reference architecture provides guidelines for designing and implementing a Domain Name System (DNS) infrastructure using the F5® Distributed Cloud DNS SaaS platform.

 ## DNS Services Are Critical to Availability
-When a user requests a web page, that request is passed to a local DNS server, which in turn communicates with the main DNS servers.
+When a user requests a web page, that request is passed to a local DNS server, which in turn communicates with the main DNS servers (DNS Root Server, Top-Level Domain Servers, Second-Level Domain Servers and so on).
 Everything works well until a traffic surge or an attacker floods the server with DNS query requests.
 If your main DNS server gets overloaded, it will stop responding, which can render your website unavailable.

 DNS failures account for 41 percent of web infrastructure downtime, so it's essential to keep your DNS available.
 According Gartner [^1] , organizations lose between $140,000 and $540,000 for every hour their services are down.
 Downtime negatively affects customers, can lead to loss of revenue, and can even affect employees trying to access corporate resources, such as email.